 - When downloading the project file to HMI, please make sure that the HMI time and time-zone settings are correct.
-Otherwise, the client program may not be able to authenticate, and the communication may fail due to authentication error caused by incorrect certificate valid time. - Changing from Information Modeling Mode back to general mode is possible but please note that the node definition will be lost by doing so. - Click the icon to watch the demonstration film.
+Otherwise, the client program may not be able to authenticate, and the communication may fail due to authentication error caused by incorrect certificate valid time. - Click the icon to watch the demonstration film.
 Please confirm your internet connection before playing the film.